waxim/docker-devbox/README.md

 ## Network Errors
 If you're getting network errors when starting the box, edit the `IP_RANGE` value in your `.env` file to something else.

+## MySQL
+A MySQL db will be automatically created based on the value you enter in your `MYSQL_DATABASE` value in `.env`

 ## Rewrites
 To rewrite requests to `index.php` add the following to your `Caddyfile` inside the site definition